 We received a call in July regarding a pond in Clifton that had become completely filled end to end with waterchestnut, one of Virginia's worst invasive weeds.
 It was hard to find any water when we evaluated.

 In Virginia, waterchestnut is one of the worst invasive floating weeds.
 Waterchestnut has a 7 or 8 foot coiled up floating root structure under the main plant.
-We had no choice but to use a "selective herbicide" that would not hurt grass, other plants or aquatic life.
-The herbicide was designed to break down and go away naturally in 14 days, After a few weeks we had only killed the weeds around the edge of the pond.
-We raked the dying weeds around the pond to create a good water barrier for aquatic life, then treated the weeds in the middle.
+The owners had no choice but to use a "selective herbicide" that would not hurt grass, other plants or aquatic life.
+The herbicide was designed to break down and go away naturally in 14 days, After a few weeks only the weeds around the edge of the pond died and disappeared .
+We raked the dying weeds around the pond to create a good water barrier for aquatic life, then the weeds in the middle were treated .

 After the weeds all died and decomposed or were removed we began weekly treatments of Aquaritin diatom promoter and beneficial bacteria.
 The owners wisely had us install an aerator with two heads and continue the Aquaritin and beneficial bacteria treatments.
 After just a few weeks there were no traces of any chemical residual, and we could see the bottom of the pond clearly nearly all the way across where it was only three feet deep.